Pattiyal: Plot

-Kosi and Selva are contract killers working for a middleman with the ironic name, Sami.
-Director Vishnuvardan portrays this morbid telling of two orphaned youths with incredible realism of trust, friendship, and ultimate betrayal.
-Kosi is an unblinking man with a stubborn feel for life, refusing to love and be loved.
-Selva, deaf and dumb, is equally intrepid, although he has a heart ticking beneath the dark, dire exterior.
+Kosi and Selva are contract killers working for a middleman ironically named Sami, who also works as a government employee and is known to use the dialogue "Koduthu Vachavanga da neenga" when talking to the boys.
+Kosi is an unblinking man with a stubborn feel for life, refusing to love or be loved and caring only about himself and Selva.
+Selva, deaf and dumb, is equally intrepid, though he has a heart ticking beneath his dark, dire exterior.
+The duo spends their time watching movies, smoking cigarettes, and playing football with Dheena and his gang, local thugs in their area.
+Kosi is known to drink a lot, a trait Selva does not share.

-Saroja, a salesgirl at a garment company, is an outgoing, sprightly girl and a friend of both Kosi and Selva.
-She is deeply in love with Kosi, but the latter only finds her presence as a nuisance, whereas Saroja's chief manager stubbornly tries to make Saroja sleep with him.
-In stark contrast to this romance is the love between Selva and Sandhya who are smitten with each other after some fate-based encounters that bring some lighthearted humor to the film.
-As the film progresses, Kosi and Saroja end up sleeping together when Kosi begins to drink excessively, promptly making him start to realise his feelings for Saroja.
-Unfortunately, this newfound happiness does not last as their profession does not allow it.
+Saroja, a salesgirl at a garment company, is outgoing, sprightly, and a friend of both Kosi and Selva.
+She is deeply in love with Kosi, but Selva finds her presence a nuisance.
+Meanwhile, Saroja's chief manager, Azhagu, stubbornly tries to make her fall in love with him, even though she does not like him and even slaps him when he makes lewd comments towards her.
+In stark contrast to this romance is the love between Selva and Sandhya, who are smitten with each other after some fate-based encounters that bring lighthearted humor.
+Selva introduces Sandhya to Kosi and Saroja.